robdevops/check_ntp_clients/README.md

 ## Limitations
 * This test uses runtime network statistics counters to discover clients.
 This means the client list is cleared when ntpd or chronyd are restarted, making it possible to miss a stale client if the server is restarted at an unfortunate time.
 It is recommended to compliment this test with `check_ntp_time` (from the `nagios-plugins-ntp` or `monitoring-plugins-basic` packages) on each client.

-* Hostnames will only be displayed if reverse DNS is correctly configured.
-Otherwise, the client IPv4 address will be displayed.

 * There is no IPv6 support at this time.

 ## Usage